reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Normative Analysis

-- Non-cognitivism:
-    - Components:
-        - Normative judgments are not expressive of beliefs.
-They are not describing any normative facts, entities, properties or relations.
-        - Normative statements are not truth-apt.
-    - Variations:
-        - *Expressive*: When S says "A should X", S expresses a pro-attitude towards A doing X. "Yay to giving to charity!"
-        - *Emotive*: When S says "A should X", S tries to persuade others to hold a pro-attitude towards A doing X.
-        - *Imperative*: When S says "A should X", S issues a command for A to do X. "Give to charity!"
-- Non-descriptive Cognitivism:
-    - Components:
-        - Normative judgments are not expressive of beliefs.
-They are not describing any normative facts, entities, properties or relations.
-        - However, normative statements can be truth-apt for other reasons.
-        - Representationalism is not a requirement for truth-aptness.
-    - Variations:
-        - *Assertoric Nondescriptivism*: Minimalist theory of truth.
-A staatement is truth-apt merely if there are standards where the statement can be asserted appropriately or not, e.g. a grammatical structure, accurate expression of the speaker's attitudes, etc.
-        - *Pragmatism*: TBD
-        - *Constructivism*: Coherence theory of truth.
-Normative truth is constructed by our normative judgments.
-Thus, normative judgments can be true or false with reference to other normative judgments.
-Normative judgments express a world-to-mind fit attitude - but an attitude of *valuing* rather than *desiring*.
-Valuing something has constituitive features other than mere *desiring*.
-- Descriptive Cognitivism:
-    - Components:
-        - Normative judgments are expressive of beliefs tracking normative facts, and can be truth-apt insofar as they accurately represent the normative facts.
-    - Variations:
-        - *Subjectivist*: When S says "X is P", S is reporting some fact about someone's *judgments*.
-The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
-        - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular *response* (for A).
-Truth conditions depend on the agent(s).
-The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
-        - *Non-natural*: When S says "A should X", this references a non-natural concept of "should" (or justification, appropriateness, etc.) that cannot be reduced to natural, non-normative terms.
-Truth conditions depend on some ontologically strange property/relation (that must be apprehended by some strange epistemic faculty like intuition).

 `Non-descriptive cognitivism`

 Normative judgments are truth-apt, but not expressive of belief and are not descriptive.
 Ordinarily, we think that a judgment is true-apt if and only if it expresses a belief, and the truth or falsity of the judgment depends on whether the belief accurately represents reality.
 This would be a *correspondence* conception of truth which applies to descriptive judgments.
 But might there be other forms of truth?